-The Trickbot gang have got a bit lazy today and continued with imitating NatWest Bank and using the same range of look-a-like domains as yesterday’s version.
+The Trickbot gang have got a bit lazy today and continued with imitating NatWest Bank and using the same look-a-like domain as yesterday’s version.
 But using a slightly different email message.
-They have even re-used the same domains to deliver the actual payload, but with different file names and urls.
+They have even re-used the same domains to deliver the actual payload, but with different file names.

 .ml domains are free domains administered by freenom.com